Skip to main content

 You have successfully created a nonce account and used it to execute an offline transaction.
 You're ready to advance to the next stage of your Solana journey.

 How are you planning to use nonces and offline transactions in your workflow?
 We'd love to talk about what you're cooking!
-Drop us a line in Discord, the QuickNode forum, or give us a follow on Twitter to stay up to date on all the latest information!
+Drop us a line in Discord or give us a follow on Twitter to stay up to date on all the latest information!

 We ❤️ Feedback!